 ● Data Source

-Intage i-SSP Panel Log Data (Nationwide, ages 15-69, both genders)
+Intage i-SSP Panel Log Data (Nationwide, ages 15-69, male/female)

 ● Devices and Valid Respondents (using weight-back adjusted data)

-【PC】n=66,583 ※Weighting values use Intage's [PC Population]
+【PC】n=66,583 ※ Weighting values use Intage's [PC Population]

-【Smartphone】n=71,797 ※Weighting values based on INTAGE's [Mobile Internet Population]
+【Smartphone】n=71,797 ※ Weighting values based on INTAGE's [Mobile Internet Population]

 ●Log Data Used for Analysis